Overview

 Program Learning Outcomes

-- Demonstrate effective written and oral communication necessary in the criminal justice field.
+- Demonstrate effective written and oral communication necessary in the criminal justice or legal field.

-- Interpret and analyze information, concepts, and theories of the criminal justice system from multiple perspectives.
+- Interpret and analyze information, concepts, and theories of the criminal justice or legal system from multiple perspectives.

-- Apply and integrate terminology, concepts, and practices of law enforcement, the courts, and corrections.
+- Apply and integrate terminology, concepts, and practices related to law enforcement, the courts, corrections, or legal/public policy systems.

-- Evaluate ideas, values, and indicators of multiculturalism in the context and study of justice.
+- Evaluate ideas, values, and indicators of multiculturalism in the context and study of law, society, and justice.

-- Analyze beliefs, thoughts, and/or actions related to the criminal justice system that are rooted in civility, social responsibility, and professional ethos.
+- Analyze beliefs, thoughts, and/or actions that are rooted in civility, social responsibility, and professional ethos.

 Community Service Officer